n8/multi_fetch_fragments/README.md

 How much faster?
 -----------------------------

-Depends on how many things your fetching from Memcache for a single page.
+Depends on how many things your fetching from Memcached for a single page.
 But here's a simple application that renders 50 items to a page.
 Each of those items is a rendered partial that gets cached to memcache.

 [https://github.com/n8/multi_fetch_fragments_test_app](https://github.com/n8/multi_fetch_fragments_test_app)